realityforge/Quake-III-Arena/asset_bundles.md

 An asset bundle should be able to declare which variants are available for a particular asset. i.e. There should be an explicit indication that the `textures/base/water` texture has the variants `textures/base/water.png` (base image data), `textures/base/water.tga` (raw uncompressed image data), `textures/base/water.ktx` (ASTC compressed image data in .ktx container) etc.

+#### Fast Build Pipeline

+The building of the asset bundle should be **fast** and optional.
+Content developers should be able to make changes fast, in a directory, without having to package assets into a bundle.
+When a bundle is required then the build process should be fast and incremental.
+(This capability may be provided by Bazel).
+Bundle signing should be optional for local development.
+The build system should be responsible for generating the manifest, as well as the consumes and provides directives with minimal input from the content creator.

 ### Challenges

 ...